Artem5725/patterns-js/README.md

 # patterns-js
-Patterns in js base emplementation and usage with DOM elements
+Patterns in js: base emplementation and usage with DOM elements